 Late Lightning tallies help in dumping Sabres

-Tampa Bay's Cedric Paquette and Ondrej Palat netted shorthanded goals 49 seconds apart on the same penalty kill in the Lightning's 5-2 win over the visiting Buffalo Sabres on Monday.
-The pair of shorties broke open a 3-2 game midway through the third period and helped Tampa Bay to its third straight win and sixth in its last eight games.
+Tampa Bay's Cedric Paquette and Ondrej Palat netted short-handed goals 49 seconds apart on the same penalty kill in the Lightning's 5-2 win over the visiting Buffalo Sabres on Monday.
+The two goals broke open a 3-2 game midway through the third period and helped Tampa Bay to its third straight win and sixth in its last eight games.

-Palat, who added two assists for a 3-point night, recorded his 200th assist and 300th point on Nikita Kucherov's marker to open the game's scoring.
-Mikhail Sergachev and Yanni Gourde contributed tallies, and Ryan McDonagh pitched in with two assists.
+Palat, who added two assists, recorded his 200th assist and 300th point on Nikita Kucherov's goal that opened the game's scoring.
+Mikhail Sergachev and Yanni Gourde contributed tallies, and Ryan McDonagh pitched in with had two assists.

-Gourde's marker was his third game-winning goal against the Sabres this season, and Andrei Vasilevskiy stopped 28 of 30 shots.
+Gourde's goal was his third game-winner against the Sabres this season, and Andrei Vasilevskiy stopped 28 of 30 shots.
 The Lightning played without captain Steven Stamkos, who missed his second game with a lower-body injury.

-Sam Reinhart and Jimmy Vesey scored, and Carter Hutton made 24 saves for Buffalo, which is 2-8-2 in its last 12 contests.
-Defenseman Rasmus Dahlin left the game in the second period after taking an elbow up high from Erik Cernak and did not return.
+Sam Reinhart and Jimmy Vesey scored and Carter Hutton made 24 saves for Buffalo, which is 2-8-2 in its last 12 games.
+Buffalo defenseman Rasmus Dahlin left the game in the second period after taking an elbow up high from Tampa Bay's Erik Cernak and did not return.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)